Are you looking for best tips for living on a budget?

 Living on a budget doesn't mean you have to lock yourself in a room and never leave.

 You can learn how to live on a tight budget and still have fun.
+Even if you are living on a very tight budget you will be surprised at how a mindset shift can make all the difference.

 Go Ahead!
 Have fun.
 Go out.
 Treat yourself.
 But just make sure you are doing everything in moderation.